panncherry/MarioKart/README.md

 # Lab Unit 4 - MarioKart - Gestures & Animations

-Tumblr is a photo browsing app using the [The Tumblr API](https://www.tumblr.com/docs/en/api/v2#posts).
+MarioKart is an app that allows users to interact with characters from the iconic video game, Mario Kart, panning, scaling, rotating and then sending them zooming off the screen!

 Time spent: 3 hours spent in total